DioneProtocol/odysseygo/tests/fixture/testnet/local/README.md

 # Local network orchestration

-This package implements a simple orchestrator for the avalanchego nodes of a local network.
+This package implements a simple orchestrator for the odysseygo nodes of a local network.
 Configuration is stored on disk, and nodes run as independent processes whose process details are also written to disk.
 Using the filesystem to store configuration and process details